(A) General purpose.

 (iii) Codes of conduct and other policies regarding standards of ethical behavior for making procurements to assure practice of acceptable procurement principles.

-(d) An on-site or desk review audit in order to provide reasonable assurance reports are supported by underlying accounting or performance records and are submitted in accordance with the provisions of the subgrant agreement by examining the following items:
+(e) An on-site or desk review in order to provide reasonable assurance reports are supported by underlying accounting or performance records and are submitted in accordance with the provisions of the subgrant agreement by examining the following items:

 (i) Pass-through entities' records to assure timely receipt of required reports; and

 (ii) Supporting documentation, for a sampling of reports to assure the accuracy and completeness of data and information included in the reports.